PAHO-ghe/result/index.md

 |   Diabetes  |        0.37|

 ### Data distribution.
 UHC score distribution across countries: Below graph shows fourteen UHC indicators value across the 32 PAHO region countries.
-It shows that most of countries have LRI, TB, and breat cancer as first three high scored UHC indicator.
-Among these three countries, rank of countries changes but stays reletively persistant as in order that is shown in the graph.
+It shows that most countries have LRI, TB, and breast cancer as the first three high scored UHC indicators.
+Among these three countries, the rank of countries changes but stays relatively persistent as in the order that is shown in the graph.
 High score in UHC indicator means high case-fatality in that specific country at year 2020.
 However, this insight itself cannot clarify what area of UHC indicators contributed to explain high/low impact by COVID19 excess death.
 Therefore, k-nearest neighbor model classifies the dataset for this analysis.
 ![download (6)](https://user-images.githubusercontent.com/81782228/125655094-ae42000d-d6c0-443c-b165-6d0c119d4f39.png)

 ### Model
-K-nearesrt neighbor model computes relation of all indicators in the dataset and returns its classes based on similarity.
+K-nearest neighbor model computes relation of all indicators in the dataset and returns its classes based on similarity.
 The result of the analysis is in format of clusters which is driven thru unsupervised classification effort by machine, therefore, free of human biases or perception to draw the result.
-In this analysis, the K-nearest neighbor model computes distance of each data points and its possible combinations of UHC indicators and identify hidden patterns of its distribution.
+In this analysis, the K-nearest neighbor model computes the distance of each data point and its possible combinations of UHC indicators and identifies hidden patterns of its distribution.
 Further details of model validation and result follows as below:

-#### Model validation 1.Cluster size
+#### Model validation 1.
+Cluster size
-K-nearest neighbor model with different cluster sizes were tested.
-For this validation, total of fourteen models were tested with two to fifteen centroids set as a seed of the cluster.
-Based on sum of square error (SSE) value among clusters sized from 2 to 15, the optimal size of cluster can be decised either 2 or 3 as shown in the below graph.
-The graph shows sudden kinked line when centroid is set as 2 or 3.
-For more detailed view, its difference of SSE was computed and the biggest difference among all tested intervals were also shown between when centroid is set as 2 or 3.
+K-nearest neighbor models with different cluster sizes were tested.
+For this validation, a total of fourteen models were tested with two to fifteen centroids set as a seed of the cluster.
+Based on the sum of square error (SSE) value among clusters sized from 2 to 15, the optimal size of cluster can be decided either 2 or 3 as shown in the below graph.
+The graph shows a sudden kinked line when the centroid is set as 2 or 3.
+For a more detailed view, its difference of SSE was computed and the biggest difference among all tested intervals were also shown between when the centroid is set as 2 or 3.

 ![sse](https://user-images.githubusercontent.com/81782228/125120152-eec4cd00-e0a6-11eb-90bc-908c2e4c51ca.png)

 | Centroids | Difference between SSE (%) |
 | ----- | ----- |
 | 2  | -41    |